I Said Yes to Everything.My Margins Said No.

 What changed was treating scope like a contract, not a suggestion.
 I started writing down exactly what's included, what costs extra, and what happens if something new comes up mid-project.

 No ambiguity.
-When a client asked for something outside that box, I didn't say no—I said, "That's a great idea.
+When a client asked for something outside that box, I didn't say no, I said that's a great idea, here's what it costs and when it ships.

-Worth trying: Before your next project kickoff, write a one-page scope document listing exactly what's in, what's out, and what triggers a change order.
-Send it to the client for approval before you start.
-That one document will save you 10+ hours of unpaid work.
+Before your next project kickoff, write a one-page scope document listing exactly what's in, what's out, and what triggers a change order.
+Get the client to approve it before you start.
+That single page saves you 10-plus hours of unpaid work and a stack of awkward conversations.